HAZMAT responds after truck carrying radioactive uranium compound crashes on I-95 in Cumberland County

 According to NCDOT, the crash happened around 11:30 a.m.
-The closure is expected to last until 5:35 p.m.
-As of 1:50 p.m., Highway Patrol 1st Sgt.
-Knox told ABC11 the northbound lanes are open.
+The closure lasted until just before 4:30 p.m.

 According to North Carolina State Highway Patrol on the scene, the crash involved a truck carrying uranium hexafluoride, which can be used to make fuel for nuclear power plants.
 NCSHP officials said the crash involved the commercial vehicle and a passenger van.